In July 2019, SMU Libraries uploaded 684 items into SMU Libraries Digital Collections.

 52 hand-colored albumen prints, ca. 1895, from the Jack and Beverly Wilgus History of Photography Collection.
 This album of prints, taken in Japan, features images of Tokyo, Yokohama, Kyoto, and other locales throughout the country.
 Several well-known locations in Japan are visible, including the Itsukushima Shrine in Miyajima and the Great Gate at Yomeimon.

-139 engine drawing cards, 1908-1937, from the Baldwin Locomotive Works Builder’s Cards collection.
+139 engine drawing cards, 1908-1937, from the Baldwin Locomotive Works Records collection (Series 7: Data books).
 Per the collection finding aid, “In 1910, Baldwin began keeping engine drawing data on large cards.
 Records of locomotives after 1903 were transferred to the cards and continued from that point.
 The cards are arranged by BLW class numbers and include primarily dimensions of various parts of the locomotive.”

 15 photogravures, 1898-1925 by Edward S. Curtis, from the Jack and Beverly Wilgus History of Photography Collection.
 Among these images are members of several different American Indian tribal nations, including the Skokomish, the Klamath, and the Crow, among others.
 There are also images of scenery in Washington state and elsewhere in the western part of the United States.
 A particularly striking image is one of an Achomawi woman holding her baby in a child carrier.